miessiemans/VR-in-SR/Thames_Final_Project/README.md

 │
 └── ProjectSettings/
 ```
+---

+# 🚨 WARNING – FOR ANYONE ADDING RELATIVISTIC EFFECTS 🚨

-> **IMPORTANT**
+> [!IMPORTANT]
+> Anyone uploading scripts for the relativistic effects **must place them inside**:
 >
-> Anyone uploading scripts for the relativistic effects must place them inside:
->
 > `Assets/Scripts/Relativistic_Effects/`
 >
-> If this folder does not already exist, create it and upload all relativistic scripts there.
+> If this folder does not already exist, **create it first** and then upload all relativistic scripts there.
 >
-> Do **not** upload these scripts into random folders.
+> **Do not** upload these scripts into random folders.

 ---

-# 5. WARNING – LOOPTELEPORT IS CURRENTLY LINKED TO THE MAIN CAMERA
+# 🚨 WARNING – `LoopTeleport.cs` IS CURRENTLY LINKED TO THE MAIN CAMERA 🚨

-> **CRITICAL**
->
+> [!WARNING]
 > The current `LoopTeleport.cs` setup uses the **Main Camera** as the player/user object.
 >
 > This is extremely important.

->
+## If you are using the Main Camera as the player
+You can leave this as it is.

-> If you are using a different player object instead of the Main Camera, you must change the assigned player object in the `LoopTeleport` component inside Unity.
+## If you are using a different player object
+You **must** change the assigned player object in the `LoopTeleport` component inside Unity.

->
+### What to check
+- Open the object that has the `LoopTeleport` component
-> In the Inspector, the player reference is currently assigned to the **Main Camera**.
+- In the Inspector, find the assigned player/user reference
+- It is currently assigned to the **Main Camera**
->
-> If you are using your own player object, replace that reference with your own object.
+- Replace that reference with **your own player object**

->
+> [!CAUTION]
-> If you do not change this, the looping system may not work correctly.
+> If you do not change this, the loop/teleport system may not work correctly.

 ---

-# 6. WARNING – `AutoMove.cs` MAY CLASH WITH YOUR OWN MOVEMENT SCRIPTS
+# 🚨 WARNING – `AutoMove.cs` MAY CLASH WITH YOUR OWN MOVEMENT SCRIPTS 🚨

-> **CRITICAL**
->
+> [!WARNING]
 > `AutoMove.cs` currently moves the **camera** forward automatically.
 >
-> This means that if you add your own player movement script while `AutoMove.cs` is still enabled, the two scripts may conflict with each other.
+> If you add your own movement/controller script while `AutoMove.cs` is still enabled, the two scripts may conflict with each other.

 ## What to do